ccTokens/Smart-Contract/Merchant Guide.md

 ## Burn
 Merchant calls `burn` to make a burn request.
 Before calling `burn`, the merchant must first approve the `MintFactory` to transfer the MBTC.
 The amount of approval is the amount to be burned.

-**NOTE:** btcTxId is blank and to be filled up upon the custodian’s burning confirmation
+**NOTE:** btcTxId is blank and to be filled up upon the custodian’s burn confirmation

 ## Burn Confirmation
 Upon the custodian confirming the transaction of `burn` meeting the minimum number of confirmations, the BTC will be transferred to address the merchant provided during the initial stage.
 Transfer amount = Burning amount - Burning fee.
 Then, the custodian calls `confirmBurnRequest` to finish the burning.